GandhiCloudLab/envizi-api/readme.md

-# Exposing Envizi data for external systems by leveraging API
+# Exposing Envizi data to external systems by using API

 This article explains about how to use Envizi API to export data from Envizi.